 - Sunset Cliffs Natural Park (south end)-Ladera St, San Diego

-The Wonder of Hiking Coronado Beach
+The Adventures of Hiking Coronado Beach

 Another fabulous San Diego hike is on the beaches of Coronado.
 Here you will find humongous white sandy beaches to trek through to reach the water’s edge.